24 Best Bug Tracking Tools in 2026

 Bugs are inevitable, even with expert coders.

-And left unchecked, those bugs can grow into bigger problems for you and your customers.
+If left unchecked, these bugs can grow into bigger problems for you and your customers.

-After all, less polish means a less pleasant customer experience.
+After all, a less polished site means a less enjoyable customer experience.

-The only way around that is a process to keep any software bugs in check—with a defect tracking tool.
+The only way around that is a process that keeps every software bug in check with a defect tracking tool.
+All the tools on this list can help you with multiple steps in the bug tracking process.

 Let’s dive in!

-24 Best Bug and Defect Tracking Tools in 2024
+The 24 Best Bug and Defect Tracking Tools in 2025

-Here are the best bug tracking and defect-management tools in 2024.
+Here is my curated list of the best bug tracking tools and defect management solutions in 2025.

-Note: This is a general list.
-If open-source is your jam, check out our list of open-source bug tracking tools instead!
+Note: This general list covers all the different types of solution.
+If open-source is your jam, check out our list of open-source issue trackers instead!

 Screenshot of Marker.io homepage

-Report bugs and defects straight into your favorite bug tracker, without leaving your website.
+Report bugs and defects in your favorite bug tracker without leaving your website.

-Marker.io is a visual bug reporting tool for agencies and agile software development teams.
+Marker.io is a visual bug reporting tool for enterprise businesses, agencies and agile software development teams.

 Simply install the website widget, and start reporting bugs or collecting user feedback.

-Screenshots, annotations, and technical metadata go straight to your project management tool like Jira, Trello, Asana, GitHub, ClickUp, and others.
+Screenshots, annotations, and technical metadata go straight into your project management tool, whether it's Jira, Trello, Asana, GitHub, ClickUp, or another.

 Say goodbye to messy emails, spreadsheets, and PowerPoint.